Empire Records: Production

 The Rex Manning music video "Say No More, Mon Amour" was shot prior to principal photography, and was shot on Wrightsville Beach in North Carolina in one day.
 It was intended to be only a 17-second dance move piece for the main actors to make fun of in the film.
 Jordan Dawes, the director of the music video, shot for the entire day and gave the producers a complete music video that was almost five minutes in length.

+Tobey Maguire asked director Allan Moyle to release him from his part in the film, Moyle agreed, and all of Maguire's scenes were deleted from the final film, and Maguire then sought help for a drinking problem.

+Release

+The film was supposed to be a wide release, that got pulled back to a two-week run on very few screens, due to the negative second test screening reviews from a Latino audience, after the positive reviews from a suburban white audience.

+Instead of 1,000-plus screens, they put it on 87.
+Instead of flooding malls in cities across the country, it showed in four.
+There was no premiere; no national advertising campaign.

 Reception

 Box office

 The film was a severe flop, making only $150,800 in its opening weekend, and by the end of its run in North America it earned a total of $303,841 against its $10 million budget.

 Critical response

-On Rotten Tomatoes the film has an approval rating of 31% based on reviews from 35 critics.
+On Rotten Tomatoes the film has an approval rating of 35% based on reviews from 37 critics.
 The site's consensus is: "Despite a terrific soundtrack and a strong early performance from Renee Zellweger, Empire Records is mostly a silly and predictable teen dramedy."
-On Metacritic the film has a score of 30% based on reviews from 7 critics, indicating "generally unfavorable reviews".
+On Metacritic the film has a score of 47 out of 100 based on reviews from 7 critics, indicating "generally unfavorable" reviews.